As populists surge, Nordic consensus politics fray

 “Mainstream politicians have just not evolved to deal with this third force in politics,” said Ulf Bjereld, professor of political science at Gothenburg university.
 “In Sweden, we risk getting nothing done in terms of policy.”

-With three blocs in the parliament, each skeptical of working together, policies from tax changes to infrastructure spending and labor reform are on the backburner.
+With three blocs in the parliament, each sceptical of working together, policies from tax changes to infrastructure spending and labour reform are on the backburner.

 Mainstream parties have also pushed the envelope on the region’s reputation for social tolerance, especially on one of voters’ hottest topics - immigration.